Skip to Main Content

 “The modality of online shopping interactions, and e-commerce interfaces themselves, may soon change,” says Sara Alloy, head of retail experience at Publicis Sapient.
 “You’re going to see a much better quality of search with more tailoring, customization and efficiency.”

-1. Conversational product search
+Conversational product search

-2. Chatbot support
+Chatbot support

 Customer service chatbots powered by generative AI can reduce staffing needs and support agents by providing complex and engaging responses.
-While many chatbots currently have only 15 or 20 decision trees, advanced generative models open up the potential for chatbots with infinite paths of conversation.
+While many chatbots currently have only 15 or 20 decision trees, advanced generative models open the potential for chatbots with infinite paths of conversation.

 Retailers also have the opportunity to play around with conversational styles that match their brand and personalize interactions for customers, changing the negative perception of automated chatbot features.

-3. Cross-selling and upselling
+Cross-selling and upselling

 Secondary decision-making: generative AI and supply chain optimization

+One use case that’s less explored in the retail space thus far is the supply chain.
 Generative AI as a communication vehicle could reduce costs and create more seamless experiences for supply chain leaders, specifically through accelerating secondary decision-making.

 There are several scenarios where generative AI could add to current supply chain technologies:

-1. Where is my package?
+Where is my package?

-The biggest question in supply chain is always: “where is the package?”
+The biggest question in supply chain is always: “Where is the package?”
 Currently, stakeholders have to reach out manually or use limited tracking information to access package touchpoints across a variety of different databases.

 Generative AI with conversational capabilities could answer this question much faster without room for error or confusion.
-For example, a customer or associate could ask a chatbot specifically, “when will the package get to me” or “can the package be rerouted,” and generative AI could resolve these simple questions interactively.
+For example, a customer or associate could ask a chatbot specifically, “When will the package get to me?” or “Can the package be rerouted?” and generative AI could resolve these simple questions interactively.

-2. Packing configurations in transport
+Packing configurations in transport

 Supply chain managers currently optimize packing configurations using AI-powered algorithms, but generative AI could provide a trouble-shooting layer for unique contexts.
-For example, something may be leaking from the floor, or managers may prefer a configuration with a one meter space for people to walk in.
+For example, something may be leaking from the floor, or managers may prefer a configuration with a one-meter space for people to walk in.
 A manager could ask generative AI for a solution to a specific packing scenario using simple language.

 Generative AI also has the power to quickly determine new configurations for shipping labels.
 Introducing new elements to this critical real estate is often a complex decision-making process based on unique variables with lots of room for error and inefficiency.